What is CNC

 CNC machine parts

 CNC machine parts are metal.
 Unlike the mentioned items, the CNC machine parts are complex to make.
 You find these on Amazon.
-Make the spare parts of the machine.
+Make the spare parts for the machine.

 Jewelry and accessories

-Beautiful jewelry comes from the CNC machine.
+You can make beautiful jewelry onthe CNC machine.
 There is a wide range of fashion in wood and metal.
-The machinist has to pay attention to detail and showcase creativeness.
+The machinist has to pay attention to detail and showcase creativity.